Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What Parents Are Spending

 A 2024 survey by the Institute of Policy Studies found that Singapore families spend an average of $500 to $800 per month on enrichment and tuition per child.
-For families with children in the K1-K2 age range, the most common enrichment areas are:
+For families with K1-K2 kids, the most common enrichment categories are:

 - Language and literacy — phonics programmes, creative writing, speech and drama (most popular)